Our history

 2014

-• GPP hosted a pre-conference institute as part of the International Human Rights Funders Group [now Human Rights Funders Network] conference (USA).
+• GPP hosts a pre-conference institute as part of the International Human Rights Funders Group [now Human Rights Funders Network] conference (USA).

 2015